vigneshc1590/ctf_write_up/platform/ctf_learn/Forensic/binwalk.md

 - foremost
 ## DESCRIPTION

 Here is a file with another file hidden inside it.
 Can you extract it?
-[FILE] ("https://mega.nz/#!qbpUTYiK!-deNdQJxsQS8bTSMxeUOtpEclCI-zpK7tbJiKV0tXYY")
+[FILE]("https://mega.nz/#!qbpUTYiK!-deNdQJxsQS8bTSMxeUOtpEclCI-zpK7tbJiKV0tXYY")

 >***NOTE: I use wsl(Windows Sub system for linux)it's support most of the tools that's run in linux***